GoodPog/ArkyBot/README.md

 if theres any errors just open a issue and ill help you i might not check often

-dart made this repository, acee, slash handle the repo with issues. because i wont be checking in on it either ways
+dart made this repository, slash handles the repo with issues. because i wont be checking in on it either ways

 DartOnTop